 Introduction

-Earlier this year I visited Gutharraguda (Shark Bay) for an aerial photography workshop with Australian legends Tony Hewitt and Peter Eastway.
+Earlier this year I visited Gathaagudu (Shark Bay) for an aerial photography workshop with Australian legends Tony Hewitt and Peter Eastway.
 They have distinguished themselves both nationally and internationally for their landscape and aerial imagery, winning many accolades in the process, so I am excited to have the privilege of spending time with them.
-It’s been a few months since I returned, so this article is a reflection of my time suspended over Gutharraguda Country and includes some tips about aerial photography.
+It’s been a few months since I returned, so this article is a reflection of my time suspended over Gathaagudu Country and includes some tips about aerial photography.

 I arrive at Denham airport a little flustered but excited.
 My flight out of Sydney had been delayed and I make my connecting flight to Denham with 15 minutes to spare.
 Both Tony and Peter are waiting to greet me as I disembark.
 Everything is quite laid back in Western Australia and I am already beginning to feel relaxed and glad to be out of wintry Sydney for the week.